 In Row 1 of the sheet, type the names of the fields for which you want to enter values.
 You must use the fields' logical names, not the field labels.
 You can list both system and user-defined fields.
 For lists of supported and required fields for each item type, see Fields for import files.

 You can also include any REST API-editable field.
 Ask your system admin for information.

-Multiple values.
 In fields that support multiple values, separate the values with a comma or any other character defined by your admin.